causal3900/causal3900.github.io/index.Rmd

 ## Is this course for me? {-}

 The course is designed for upper-division undergraduate students.
 We will assume familiarity with an introductory statistics course at the level of STSCI 2110, PAM 2100, PSYCH 2500, SOC 3010, ECON 3110, or similar courses.
-We will also assume that students are familiar with the statistical computing language R.
+We will also assume that students are familiar with the statistical computing language [**R**](https://www.r-project.org/).

 Not a Cornell student?
 You are welcome to follow along on this site.